learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.4.
-What is the difference between Array and Array of Objects in JavaScript?
+## Q. What is the difference between Array and Array of Objects in JavaScript?

 Objects represent a special data type that is mutable and can be used to store a collection of data (rather than just a single value).
 Arrays are a special type of variable that is also mutable and can also be used to store a list of values.